 Will More National Parks Be Added In The Future?

-It’s interesting to note that only one of the top 10 most visited US National Park sites in 2021 is on this year’s list of National Parks requiring reservations in 2023.
+Interestingly, only one of the top 10 most visited US National Park sites in 2023 is on this year’s list of National Parks requiring reservations in 2025.

 Some of the country’s most popular parks, including Yellowstone, Grand Canyon, and the Great Smoky Mountains, are accessible without reservation.